captcha-eu/docs/wordpress-install.md

 # Gravity Forms

-there is some issues with "Gravity Forms" - you need to disable gravity forms honeypot feature. it interferes with captcha.eu
+there is some issues with Gravity Forms - you need to disable their honeypot feature, it interferes with captcha.eu